accetto/headless-drawing-g3/docker/xfce-drawio/README.md

 ### Image tags

-The following image tags are regularly maintained and rebuilt:
+The following image tags will be regularly built and published on Docker Hub:

 - `latest` is identical to `vnc-novnc`
 - `vnc` implements only VNC
 - `vnc-novnc` implements VNC and noVNC

-The following image tags are not built or published on Docker Hub, but can be built any time locally:
+The following image tags will not be built or published on Docker Hub, but they can be built any time locally from the same [source repository][this-github]:

 - `vnc-chromium` and `vnc-novnc-chromium` implement also [Chromium Browser][chromium]
 - `vnc-firefox` and `vnc-novnc-firefox` implement also [Firefox][firefox] browser